 Retirement may be far away for some, and closer for others.
 But no matter how far off, today marks a day you are one year closer to it.
 So, it may be worthwhile to check your progress on a retirement calculator.
 Sure, you may have done it before, but this time at least one of the numbers — your age — has changed.

-And that might prompt some considerations for you, like are you taking full advantage of your employer’s retirement plans and any matching contributions it offers?
+And that might prompt some considerations for you, like are you taking full advantage of your employer’s retirement plans, typically a 401(k), and any matching contributions it offers?
 Or have you hit 50, the age where you can take advantage of catch-up options in retirement savings?
 Or perhaps you are approaching the time when Social Security planning is in order?

 Many people planning for retirement or just looking to improve their financial position maintain investment portfolios.
 Typically, these are a mix of stocks and bonds, but can involve other types of investments as well.